-- Draw a Walkthrough Path so that it extends into a staircase or ramp in the same direction as its Direction Arrow.
-See "Displaying Stairs, Ramps, and Landings" on page 237. - Do not drag the Walkthrough Path across the entire length of the stairs or ramp.
-If you do, its height will remain relative to the current floor. - When you release the mouse button, the program will automatically display a dashed line with an arrow extending past the last Key Frame on the current floor. - If it follows stairs or a ramp going upward, the path will also extend to the top end of the staircase or ramp. - 3.
+- 1. Draw a Walkthrough Path so that it extends into a staircase or ramp in the same direction as its Direction Arrow.
+See Displaying Stairs, Ramps, and Landings on page 290. - Do not drag the Walkthrough Path across the entire length of the stairs or ramp.
+If you do, its height will remain relative to the current floor. - 2.
+When you release the mouse button, the program will automatically display a dashed line with an arrow extending past the last Key Frame on the current floor. - If it follows stairs or a ramp going upward, the path will also extend to the top end of the staircase or ramp. - 3.
 Go up or down one floor, select the Walkthrough Path, and resize and reshape it as needed.
-You can use the Create Walkthrough Path tool to draw more segments and additional Key Frames can be added, as well.
+You can use the Create Walkthrough Path tool to draw more segments and use the Add Key Frame edit tool, as well.